 Make it your motivation

 There is nothing quite as effective as a rejection to motivate you to perform better next time if only you can channel it in that manner.

 Prepare your audition sides

-A great tool is the We Rehearse App.
+A great tool is the.
 Check out the interview with the creators of the App – it’s a great idea prior to the big casting day.
 Be prepared and you will rise above rejection in the acting industry!